-The Canadian – National Radon Proficiency Program (C-NRPP) is a certification program that establishes guidelines, training and resources for the provision of radon services by professionals.
+The Canadian – National Radon Proficiency Program (C-NRPP) is a certification program that establishes guidelines and provides training and resources for the provision of radon services by professionals.

-C-NRPP certified professionals are to reflect high standards and ethics in their work, and comply with recognized standards of practice to protect public health and safety.
-They are to communicate clearly and accurately with consumers about their process and the harmful effects of radon gas.
-The C-NRPP’s training programs and resources enable certified professionals to provide quality service as they measure and reduce radon levels in living and working environments.
+C-NRPP certified professionals are to reflect high standards and ethics in their work and comply with recognized standards of practice to protect public health and safety.
+Both radon measurement and mitigation professionals are to communicate clearly and accurately with consumers about their process and the harmful effects of radon gas.
+C-NRPP’s training programs and resources enable certified professionals to provide quality service as they measure and reduce radon levels in living and working environments.

 Process of handling a complaint against a C-NRPP certified professional:

-Received a complaint – C-NRPP requests that all complaints be submitted in writing; please use this form to guide the information provided (C-NRPP Homeowner Complaint Form)
+Submit your complaint – C-NRPP requests that all complaints be submitted in writing; please use this simple online form (C-NRPP Homeowner Complaint Form)

-Review complaint – once received in writing; C-NRPP will review the complaint and may request additional information
+Complaint Review – Once you’ve submitted your complaint, C-NRPP will review the information and may request additional details.

-First Attempt of Resolution – C-NRPP will suggest that complainants attempt to resolve the issue directly with the C-NRPP professional, and that the professional has been provided an opportunity to correct the issues.
-If this has not occurred, C-NRPP may request that this occur.
+First Attempt at Resolution – Whenever possible, C-NRPP suggests that complainants attempt to resolve the issue directly with the C-NRPP professional and offer the professional an opportunity to correct the issue.

-Second Attempt of Resolution – If an issue has not been satisfactorily resolved between the complainant and the C-NRPP Professional, the complaint will be reviewed by C-NRPP to determine the issues raised and determine if there is a valid issue that can be addressed by C-NRPP.
-C-NRPP will strike a committee to review the complaint; identify the issues; provide assistance and/or mentoring for the professional to correct areas of concern; uphold C-NRPP standards and provide recommendations.
+Second Attempt of Resolution – If an issue has not been satisfactorily resolved between the complainant and the C-NRPP professional, the complaint will be reviewed by C-NRPP to evaluate the issues raised and determine if the issue can be addressed by C-NRPP.
+A committee may be struck to review the complaint, identify the issue, provide assistance and/or mentoring for the professional to correct areas of concern, and uphold C-NRPP standards and provide recommendations.